 If grievances arise, the student should discuss the problem with their advisor/chair and the Graduate Coordinator(s).
 If additional consultation is needed, please consult the Department Chair or Unit Director, or as a final resort, the WSU Ombudsman.
 The WSU Ombudsman Office is in Wilson Hall, Room 2, phone (509) 335-1195, and is available to students on all campuses.

 Dissertation Library:

-The department maintains a dissertation library for graduates in Cleveland Hall 315.
+The department maintains a dissertation library for graduates in Cleveland Hall 315 or more current dissertations may be found in the WSU Library search engine.